Sort

 # IV.
 Finalized Key Changes

-• Add a new error invalid_sort similar to invalid_filter.
+asc(price)becomeprice:asc - Add a new error

-• The numeric type is preferred to the string type by the sort ranking rule.
-If an attribute has different types among the documents, those containing a numeric value will be placed before the documents containing a string value type.
+sortranking rule.
+If an attribute has different types among the documents, those containing a numeric value will be placed before the documents containing a string value type. - A document not containing an attribute requested in the

 # 2. Technical details